 There are many questions and factors surrounding this choice, and with so many differing opinions, it can be hard to decide without some insight.

 Every parent faces sleeping dilemmas.
 It’s one of the toughest challenges of raising a newborn baby.
-We’ve been there ourselves — after your little one is born, nighttime is temporarily turned upside down.
+We’ve been there ourselves — many times!
+After your little one is born, nighttime is temporarily turned upside down.

 With middle-of-the-night feedings and cranky babies, it’s easy for your former resting time to become exhausting.
-One way to cut back on the stress of this time is choosing sleeping arrangements that suit you and your baby best.
+One way to cut back on the stress of this time is to choose the best sleeping arrangements to suit you and your baby.

-There are a few key points to keep in mind in order to determine what will suit your needs.
+There are a few key points to consider when determining what will suit your needs.

 - Feeding method: While it’s true both bottle-fed and breastfed babies should share a room with mom, proximity to the bed may not be as essential for bottle-fed babies.

-- The extras: Some sleepers, especially Rock ‘N Play models, may come with soothing lights, sounds, and vibrations.
+- The extras: Some sleepers come with soothing lights, sounds, and vibrations.

-We’re going look specifically at co-sleepers, bassinets, and Rock ‘N Play sleepers.
-These are the leading models for infant sleeper options — each one is different and proposes unique benefits for families.
+We’re going to look specifically at co-sleepers and bassinets.
+These are the leading models for infant sleeper options.
+Each one is different and proposes unique benefits for families.

 Room sharing can be a major key to bedtime safety, especially for babies under the age of 1.
-Sleeping with your baby in close proximity drastically decreases their chances of suffering from Sudden Infant Death Syndrome — also known as SIDS.
+Sleeping with your baby nearby drastically decreases their chances of suffering from Sudden Infant Death Syndrome — also known as SIDS.

-However, many parents are concerned about potential downsides, like getting less quality sleep and having a harder time establishing healthy bedtimes (source).
+However, many parents are concerned about potential downsides, like getting less quality sleep and having a harder time establishing healthy bedtimes (2).

-Every family is different, but the benefits of sharing your room with your baby for at least the first 6 months of their life outweigh the potential complications.
-Choosing the best sleeper for your family can help make the experience a far more enjoyable one.
+Every family is different, but the benefits of sharing your room with your baby for at least the first six months of their life outweigh the potential complications.
+Choosing the best sleeper for your family can help make the experience far more enjoyable.

-Some advocate co-sleeping as an amazing choice for hands-on parents who are following the Attachment Parenting method.
+Some advocate co-sleeping as a fantastic choice for hands-on parents following the attachment parenting method.

-However, while your child should stay in your room for the first year of their life, it’s important they have their own secure sleeping space.
+However, while your child should stay in your room for the first year of their life, they must have their own secure sleeping space.

-Without using a special sleeper designed for protecting your child in a co-sleeping situation, you greatly increase the risk of SIDS.
+Without using a special sleeper designed for protecting your child in a co-sleeping situation, you significantly increase the risk of SIDS.

 If you bring your infant into bed with you, you’re creating risks.

-Some of the dangers of bed-sharing are (source):
+These are some of the dangers of bed-sharing (3):